 MOVES runs for a VALE analysis will only be required if the emissions reductions include on-road mobile source related equipment.
-A VALE analysis will only require a single MOVES run for each year being analyzed for each of the 'the baseline condition'6 and 'the project condition'7 scenarios.
+A VALE analysis will only require a single MOVES run for each year being analyzed for each of the 'the baseline condition' and 'the project condition' scenarios.
 The number of years will vary based on the useful life of the equipment being assessed for emissions reductions.
 For example, an airport is going to replace diesel buses with compressed natural gas (CNG) buses that service the economy and employee parking lots.
 The CNG buses will have a useful life of 12 years.
 MOVES runs will need to be conducted for the VALE analysis associated with this vehicle replacement project.
-This project is funded in Fiscal Year 2024 so MOVES runs will need to be conducted for the CNG buses.
+This project is funded in Fiscal Year 2024 so MOVES runs will need to be conducted for the years 2024 through 2035 to account for the emissions reduction through the 12 years of useful life of the CNG buses.